IlyaFaer/energoton_py/README.md

 **energoton_py** is a Python package that automates task planning.
-Init workers with energy capacity, create tasks with energy cost, and the package will build a work plan, considering priorities and relations between tasks.
+Init workers with energy capacity, create tasks with energy cost, and the package will build possible work plans, considering priorities and relations between tasks.

 ## About
 **What's energoton?**